brunofalmada/spring-boot-rest/README.md

 # spring-boot-rest

-API-docs contains the rest controllers documentation.
+API-docs.html contains the rest controllers documentation.

 Also available at:
 http://localhost:8080/swagger-ui.html